zephyrproject-rtos/zephyr/doc/application/application.rst

          obj-y += directory_name/**

-This example is taken from the Philosopher's Sample.
-To examine this file in context, navigate to: :file:`\$ZEPHYR_BASE/samples/philosophers/src`.
+This example is taken from the :ref:`dining-philosophers-sample`.
+To examine this file in context, navigate to: :file:`$ZEPHYR_BASE/samples/philosophers/src`.

 .. code-block:: make